Mathews2115/AutoDashBackEnd/readme.md

 2. listen and parse CAN messages from the CAN hat
 3. Communicate with the dash via a websocket

+# Update: currently attempting to build and upload a fastboot custom Pi 4 image

 # Setup Hardware

 ## Hardware Used